-This The Substantial Amendments has been created and will be created in accordance with Federal Register Notice 83 FR 40314 and Pub.
-L. 115-12356, which have both provided clear and specific guidance.
+The Substantial Amendments have been created and continue to be created in accordance with Federal Register Notice 83 FR 40314 and Pub.
+L. 115-56, both of which have provided clear and specific guidance.
 PRDOH has continuously gathered data from and collaborated with citizens, island-wide stakeholders, local governments, and public housing authorities to update the impact and needs assessment.

 The initial Action Plan has been modified in accordance with extended funding and expanded opportunities as permitted by Federal Register 83 FR 40314.
-All related changes made in each Action Plan Amendment-are distinctly identified with highlighted text to illustrate the differences from previous versions.
+All related changes made in each Action Plan Amendment are distinctly identified with highlighted text to illustrate the differences from previous versions.
 Changes identified in previous Action Plan Amendments have since been approved and incorporated as non-highlighted text into the current version of the amended Action Plan.